core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ### Update Endpoint Links {#link-up}

-\[This section will be removed before or as a result of a working-group last-call if the PATCH methods do not achieve the same level of consensus as the present document.]

 A PATCH update adds, removes or changes links for the endpoint by including link update information in the payload of the update as a merge-patch+json format {{RFC7396}}
 document.